Code Geass Watch Order: Where to Start with Anime Series and Movies

 Code Geass Watch Order Lelouch

-Few series are as impactful as Code Geass.
-While famous for its original series, there is actually loads more to explore in this world!
-Understanding the best Code Geass watch order will help you enjoy this epic to the full.
+Few sci-fi anime have been as impactful as Code Geass.
+While the original series is famous, there is loads more to explore in this world!
+Our best Code Geass watch order will help you enjoy this epic to the full.

 Whether you're coming into the world of Code Geass completely new or want to revisit the classic series and explore other parts of the story, this article will guide you through.